JaiBhagat/ERA-Sesssion-6/README.md

 - Exploring more complex or efficient CNN architectures
 - Implementing data augmentation techniques
-- Further tuning of hyperparameters, such as learning rate and batch size
+- Further tuning of hyperparameters, such as learning rate and optimizers

 ## Contributing